 Though it is often the only option for families, choosing to place a loved one in a nursing home is a difficult decision.
 Most nursing homes and long-term care facilities provide exceptional care.
-Their nurses, caregivers, and staff members treat our loved ones with compassion and provide them the quality of care they need and deserve.
-But unfortunately, there are times when those who we trust to take care of our loved ones are the ones who ultimately cause them mental, emotional, or physical harm.
+Their nurses, caregivers, and staff members treat our loved ones with compassion and provide them with the care they need and deserve.
+Unfortunately, there are times when those who we trust to take care of our loved ones are the ones who ultimately cause them mental, emotional, or physical harm.

-When choosing a nursing home for your loved one, it is important to keep the following warning signs in mind.
+When choosing a nursing home for your loved one, it is crucial to keep the following warning signs in mind.

 15 Warning Signs